aaryangupta/pygmy-dev/tools/vtr-verilog-to-routing/doc/src/arch/reference.rst

         Specifies the order in which ``to_switchpoint``s are selected when creating edges.

         .. note:: See ``from_switchpoint_order`` for value descritpions.

-    :opt_param switch_override:

-        Specifies the name of a switch to be used to override the wire_switch of the segments in the ``to`` set.
-        Can be used to create switch patterns where different switches are used for different types of connections.
-        By using a zero-delay and zero-resistance switch one can also create T and L shaped wire segments.

-        **Default:** If no override is specified, the usual wire_switch that drives the ``to`` wire will be used.

     .. arch:tag:: <from type="string" switchpoint="int, int, int, ..."/>